kirkbyers/find-require/README.md

 # Find Require

-Finds where dependencies and devDependencies from a package.json in files in a directory.
+Finds where dependencies and devDependencies from a package.json are required in files in a directory.

 ## Usage